 News Rosalyn Persaud charged with stealing $50G from medical office, police say Rosalyn Persaud, 34, of Rosedale, Queens, was charged with grand larceny after stealing more than $50,000 using employee credit cards for personal purchases while working as an executive assistant for Northwell Health (then North Shore-LIJ Health System) in North New Hyde Park from Dec.
 1, 2013, to Dec.
 11, 2015, Nassau County police said.
 Photo Credit: NCPD By Laura Blasey email@example.com Updated January 16, 2016 1:29 PM Print Share fbShare Tweet Email A Queens woman was charged with grand larceny after she stole more than $50,000 using employee credit cards for personal purchases while working at a Long Island medical center, Nassau County police said.
 Police said Rosalyn Persaud, 34, of 257-04 148th Dr., Rosedale, worked as an executive assistant at North Shore-LIJ Perioperative Services, at 1979 Marcus Ave., North New Hyde Park, from Dec.
 1, 2013, to Dec.
 11, 2015, when she had access to six JPMorgan Chase corporate credit cards belonging to employees of Northwell Health, formerly known as North Shore-LIJ Health System.
 Police said she used four of the cards to make more than $50,000 in personal purchases, and she falsified the records of those purchases in business documents.
 A police investigation led officers to Persaud, officials said, and Persaud was arrested at her home on Friday.
 Persaud is charged with second-degree grand larceny and falsifying business records, both felonies.
 She was scheduled to be arraigned Saturday at First District Court in Hempstead.
-By Laura Blasey firstname.lastname@example.org Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Laura Blasey firstname.lastname@example.org Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.